CICCIOSGAMINO/openweather-apis/README.md

 	weather.getSmartJSON(function(smart){
 		console.log(smart);
 	});

+	/*

+		this is the JSON object returned by the getSmartJSON()

+		{
+			temp : 25,
+			humidity : 88,
+			pressure : 101325,
+			description : 'sun',
+			weathercode : 200
+		}

+	*/

+### weathercode
+This field passed in the getSmartJSON is easy to use for build check function, draw the icons ecc, for the complete table about this code go to this link on official [docs][1].

 ### Test
 The package is tested with mocha anc chai, you can find the tests in the /test folder.